 Typically, the code for multiple functions defined within a single source file is placed into a single ELF section by the compiler.
-However, certain build options might alter this behavior, so you must use them with caution if your build is relying on the grouping of files into ELF sections.
-The compiler command-line option -ffunction-sections results in each function being placed in its own section.
+However, certain build options might alter this behavior, so you must use them with caution if your build is relying on the grouping of files into ELF sections:

+- The compiler command-line option --split_sections results in each function being placed in its own section.
 In this example, compiling the library with this option results in foo() and init_foo() being placed in separate sections.
-Therefore init_foo() is not automatically included in the build due to a call to foo().
+Therefore init_foo() is not automatically included in the build due to a call to foo(). - The linker feedback mechanism, --feedback, records init_foo() as being unused during the link step.
+This causes the compiler to place init_foo() into its own section during subsequent compilations, so that it can be removed. - The compiler directive #pragma arm section also instructs the compiler to generate a separate ELF section for some functions.